REPORTING CONTENT ON ZALANDO

 (Re)defining the goals

-While the scope and requirements were defined by legal, we began by identifying the CX objectives.
+While the scope and requirements were defined by legal, I began by identifying the CX objectives.

 Searching for precedents

-I led a detailed benchmarking exercise, gathered insights, and presented them to design and legal leadership to define our approach.
+I led a detailed benchmarking exercise, gathering insights and presenting them to stakeholders.

 Spotting trouble